-College libraries must follow the same safety protocols as public libraries.
+College libraries must follow the same safety protocols as public libraries under the Safe Start Washington plan.

 - Phase 3 counties: Technically, libraries in phase 3 counties may provide face-to-face service.
 However, as of Sept.
-16, 2020, the Governor's Office had not yet issued library-specific safety protocols for phase 3.
+28, 2020, the Governor's Office had not yet issued library-specific safety protocols for phase 3.
 A review of several public library websites in phase 3 counties indicates libraries are closed and only offering either curbside pickup or in-person pickup by appointment. - Phase 2 and modified phase 1 counties: Libraries in phase 2 and modified phase 1 counties must remain closed but they are allowed to offer curbside pickup services.